guylyons/guy-hugo/content/posts/2018/working-in-coffee-shops.md

 ---
-title: "Coffee Shop Commits"
+title: "Working in coffee shops"
 date: 2018-10-01T11:06:54-04:00
 updated: 2018-12-29
 draft: false
 tags: ["shell", "git"]
 ---

-You sit down to your favorite coffee shop, take in an aromatic sip of your conflict-free, freshly purchased (albeit overpriced) cup of joe, and ready your commit message to push up to your repo.
+You sit down to your favorite coffee shop, take in an aromatic sip of your conflict-free,freshly purchased (albeit overpriced) cup of joe, and ready your commit message to push up to your repo.

 Then, seemingly out of nowhere, you're hit with this: